 Durham Tech students and faculty members are obliged to meet a number of reciprocal responsibilities within the student-teacher relationship.

 The student is responsible for arriving at all classes on time and preparing to participate in assigned work or activities, obtaining assignments from the faculty member before an absence whenever possible so that work may be submitted upon returning, requesting to make up assignments missed due to legitimate absences according to procedures stipulated by the faculty member at the outset of the course), and seeking faculty assistance when clarification or additional assistance is needed to complete an assignment.

-The college does not permit a student to attend class with a child or leave a child unattended on campus while attending class.
+The College does not permit a student to attend class with a child or leave a child unattended on campus while attending class.

 Students are responsible for personal items.
-The college is not responsible if they are lost, stolen, or if they are damaged due to electrical current variations.
+The College is not responsible if they are lost, stolen, or if they are damaged due to electrical current variations.

-The faculty member is responsible for being prepared for each class, starting the class on time, and providing a full period of effective instruction throughout the semester; providing students with complete information about the objectives and requirements of the course, including the resources available to students outside the classroom or laboratory; maintaining an accurate record of attendance for all students and consulting promptly with students on any attendance problems; and being available to students outside of class in the event additional assistance is needed in meeting course requirements.
+The faculty member is responsible for being prepared for each class, starting the class on time, and providing a full period of effective instruction throughout the semester; providing students with complete information about the objectives and requirements of the course, including the resources available to students outside the classroom or laboratory; maintaining an accurate record of attendance for all students and consulting promptly with students about any attendance problems; and being available to students outside of class in the event additional assistance is needed in meeting course requirements.

 Regular attendance is required for the student to complete all course requirements and receive the optimum benefit of instruction.
 In the event of an absence, it is the student’s responsibility to make up all missed work in the timeliest manner possible.
 Failure to make up missed work will adversely affect the student’s course grade.